 School of Medicine students get ID cards on the Medical Campus at the Office of the Registrar, room 100 in the McDonnell Science Building.

 Checking in with the OISS

-Upon arrival in St. Louis, you must check in as soon as possible with the OISS.
-This is an important part of the regulations and required so that you maintain your lawful status and avoid unlawful presence.
+Upon arrival in St. Louis, you must complete the OISS’s online check-in form as soon as possible.
+This is an important part of the regulations and it is required so that you maintain your lawful status.